climate-v/head-scratcher/README.md

 ## Use case
 This library allows to read a netcdf file as a raw byte stream and extract meta information.
-This meta information is then used to optimize memory allocation and usage.
+This meta information is then used to optimize memory allocation and memory usage.

 ## Extracted information
 - [ ] List of variables